Reasons to Use Video Marketing

 Over 95 million photos and videos are shared on Instagram every day.
 (Instagram, 2016)

--HubSpot’s Ultimate List of Marketing Statistics for 2018
+-HubSpot’s Ultimate List of Marketing Statistics for 2021

 Snapchat is another option that is all about video and photo sharing.
 What makes snaps unique is they are fleeting.
 Stories remain visible for 24 hrs and snaps disappear after viewing.
 It’s like you are giving the viewer a glimpse into something special, just for a moment, and then it’s gone forever.
 FOMO all the way!

-YouTube is a video platform and a top choice for video marketers, so if you are going to create lots of video content it’s probably a good idea to create a YouTube channel where you can aggregate all of your videos and drive viewers back to your website.
+YouTube is a video platform and a top choice for video marketers, so if you are going to create lots of types of video content it’s probably a good idea to create a YouTube channel where you can aggregate all of your videos and drive viewers back to your website.
 YouTube also allows you to track video views, which can be helpful in determining how effective a particular marketing campaign is.
 YouTube videos can also be easily embedded on your website.